 Before Stock Split After Stock Split

 Stockholders' equity

 Paid-in capital

 Common stock \$500,000 \$500,000

-Paid-in capital in excess of par value
+Paid-in capital in excess of par value -0- -0-

 Total paid-in capital 500,000 500,000

 Retained earnings 300,000 300,000

-Total stockholders' equity \$800,000 \$800,000
+Total stockholders' equity \$ 800,000 \$ 800,000

 Outstanding shares 50,000 100,000

-SYSCO Corporation is well known for splitting its stocks.
-In the past twenty-five years, it has had eight splits.
-The earlier splits were three-for-two and the latter were two-for-one.
-If you owned two shares of SYSCO in 1979, you will have 288 shares today!
+Sysco Corporation is well known for splitting its stocks.
+In the past 25 years, it has had eight splits.
+The earlier splits were 3-for-2 and the latter were 2-for-1.
+If you owned two shares of Sysco in 1979, you will have 288 shares today!
 A stock split does not affect the balances in any stockholders' equity accounts.
 Therefore, it is not necessary to journalize a stock split.
 However, a memorandum entry explaining the effect of the split is typically made.

-The significant differences between stock splits and stock dividends are shown in Illustration 14-24.
+The significant differences between stock splits and stock dividends are shown in Illustration 13-24.

-Differences between the effects of stock splits and stock dividends
+Illustration 13-24 Item Stock Split Stock Dividend Differences between the effects of stock splits and stock dividends Total paid-in capital Total retained earnings Total par value (common stock) Par value per share No change No change No change Decrease Increase Decrease Increase No change

-Item Stock Split Stock Dividend

-Total paid-in capital No change Increase

-Total retained earnings No change Decrease

-Total par value (common stock) No change Increase

-Par value per share Decrease No change